Updated January 2024

 1. Steady demand for gas fitters in Ontario

-The Government of Canada Job Bank says demand for gas fitters in Ontario should be good for the next few years.
-This occupation gets four out of five stars for demand.
+The Government of Canada Job Bank says demand for gas fitters in Ontario should be steady for the next few years.
+This occupation gets three out of five stars for demand.

 So what exactly does a gas fitter do?
 These tradespeople work for gas utility companies, gas servicing companies—and in the construction industry as building equipment contractors.